McLovin-81/littleGroupData/doc.md

 - Create a directory -> parser/ -> simdjson.cpp simdjson.h
   - The simdjson library files.

+**27.09.2023**
-- Stragling to parse the json format subscriptionMessage to std::string
+- Stragling to parse the json format subscriptionMessage to std::string.
+- Using the simdjson::to_string instead of std::to_string to parse json to string.